-To own a resource implies taking responsibility for creating, maintaining and, if it is to be available to others, provisioning the resource.
-More than one stakeholder may own different rights or responsibilities associated with a given service, such as one stakeholder having the responsibility to deploy a capability as a service, another owning the rights to the profits that result from charging consumers for using the service, and yet another owning the right to use the service.
+723 To own a resource implies taking responsibility for creating, maintaining and, if it is to be available to 724 others, provisioning the resource.
+More than one stakeholder may own different rights or responsibilities 725 associated with a given service, such as one stakeholder having the responsibility to deploy a capability 726 as a service, another owning the rights to the profits that result from charging consumers for using the 727 service, and yet another owning the right to use the service.

-- A stakeholder who owns a resource may delegate some or all of these rights and responsibilities to others, but typically retains the responsibility to see that the delegated rights and responsibilities are exercised as intended.
-There may also be joint ownership of a resource, where the rights and responsibilities are shared. - A crucial property that distinguishes ownership from a more limited right to use is the right to transfer rights and responsibilities totally and irrevocably to another stakeholder.
+- 728 A stakeholder who owns a resource may delegate some or all of these rights and responsibilities to - others, but typically retains the responsibility to see that the delegated rights and responsibilities areexercised as intended.
+There may also be joint ownership of a resource, where the rights and - responsibilities are shared.

+A crucial property that distinguishes ownership from a more limited right to use is the right to transfer rights and responsibilities totally and irrevocably to another stakeholder.
 When a stakeholder uses a resource but does not own the resource, that stakeholder may not transfer the right to use the resource to a third stakeholder.
-The owner of the resource maintains the rights and responsibilities of being able to authorize other stakeholders to use the owned resource. - Ownership is defined in relation to the social structure relative to which the given rights and responsibilities are exercised.
+The owner of the resource maintains the rights and responsibilities of being able to authorize other stakeholders to use the owned resource.

+- 737 Ownership is defined in relation to the social structure relative to which the given rights and - responsibilities are exercised.
 In particular, there may be constraints on how ownership may be transferred.
-For example, a government may not permit a corporation to transfer assets to a subsidiary in a different jurisdiction.
+For example, a government may not permit a corporation to transfer assets to a subsidiary in - a different jurisdiction.

-Ownership Boundary
+741 Ownership Boundary

-An ownership boundary is the extent of ownership asserted by a stakeholder over a set of resources and for which rights and responsibilities are claimed and (usually) recognized by other stakeholders.

-In a SOA ecosystem, providers and consumers of services may be, or may be acting on behalf of, different owners, and thus the interaction between the provider and the consumer of a given service will necessarily cross an ownership boundary.
-It is important to identify these ownership boundaries in a SOA ecosystem, as successfully crossing them requires the elements identified in the following sections be addressed.
-Addressing the elements identified in the following sections is referred to in the OASIS SOA RM as establishing the execution context.
+- An ownership boundary is the extent of ownership asserted by a stakeholder over a set of resources and for which rights and responsibilities are claimed and (usually) recognized by other stakeholders. - 745 In a SOA ecosystem, providers and consumers of services may be, or may be acting on behalf of, 746 different owners, and thus the interaction between the provider and the consumer of a given service will 747 necessarily cross an ownership boundary.
+It is important to identify these ownership boundaries in a 748 SOA ecosystem, as successfully crossing them requires the elements identified in the following sections 749 be addressed.
+Addressing the elements identified in the following sections 750 be addressed.
+Addressing the elements identified in the following sections - 750 SOA RM as establishing the execution context.

-3.1.4 Trust and Risk
+751 3.1.4 Trust and Risk